Acholonu on Africa’s Lost Knowledge and Civilizations (Pt 5)

-Photo by Kelly Sikkema, Unsplash With a multiplicity of ethnic groups and autonomous peoples, Africa is called the land of kings and queens.
-Our ancestry ...
+Photo by Kelly Sikkema, Unsplash The Royal Roots of Nigeria’s Identity Africa is often referred to as the land of kings and queens, and for ...
 Read More

 Queen Nandi (The sweet one) became the dreaded Ndlorukazi (The Great She Elephant).
-Queen Nandi (meaning: The sweet one) Ndlovukazi kaBhebe became the 3rd wife ...
+Queen Nandi: The Zulu Queen Mother Who Raised a Legend Queen ...
 Read More

 A Special Valentine Season’s Message to the Ladies